HUU/Condor/README.md

 - `pnpm + node` are for developer tools since there are lots of handy linters and utilities in NPM.
-- `python` (with `poetry` for package management) for backends
+- `python` (with [Poetry](https://python-poetry.org/) for package management) for backends
 - `flutter` for mobile + web universal apps
-- All of the above are installed / managed by `asdf` to avoid issues with different versions/different dev environments
+- All of the above are installed / managed by [asdf](https://asdf-vm.com/) to avoid issues with different versions/different dev environments

 Code is stored in either `apps/` or `lib/` as follows: